 - Clinical reasoning, learning environments, patient and student experiences, and family care

 - Māori health

 - Sleep disorders

 - The development of self-regulation in early childhood, attachment, behavioural changes

 - Vaccine evaluation

 - 3D printing in medicine and surgery, surgical instrumentation

 The Department holds positions of national leadership in the form of

-- Curatorship of the National Mortality Review Data Group
+- Curatorship of the New Zealand Mortality Review Data Group

 - Hosting of the New Zealand Paediatric Surveillance Unit